 Sezincote, near Moreton-in-Marsh radiates the brilliance of a garden design, which brought experts like Repton and Daniell to mould a partly oriental garden around an Indian style house.
-Close by, Bourton House Garden and Mill Dene Garden are two more not to be missed.
+Close by, Bourton House Garden is one not to be missed.

 Westonbirt school and Gardens open on certain days throughout the summer.